vseventer/markmyrun/README.md

   * Obtain a [Google Places API Key](https://developers.google.com/places/documentation/), and configure the location addon in your backend.
   * In your backend, create a `locations` collection and import `assets/locations.json`.
 Set the collection permissions to *Read Only*.
   * In your backend, create an `images` collection.
 Set the collection permissions to *Private*.
   * In your backend, add an `image` custom endpoint.
 Paste the code from `assets/custom-endpoint.js`.
+Set the `GOOGLE_PLACES_API_KEY` constant to your Google Places API Key, obtained in step 2.

 Your backend is now set-up.
 To run your app: